cisco/mindmeld/source/index.rst

 The :ref:`intro` provides an overview of the state of the art in building conversational applications and discusses tradeoffs associated with different implementation approaches.

-The :ref:`quickstart` illustrates how to build an end-to-end conversational application using Workbench, the MindMeld Conversational AI toolkit.
-You can apply it directly while building a conversational application, or just read it to learn the essentials of Workbench.
+The :ref:`quickstart` illustrates how to build an end-to-end conversational application using MindMeld, the MindMeld Conversational AI toolkit.
+You can apply it directly while building a conversational application, or just read it to learn the essentials of MindMeld.

-The :ref:`blueprints` section explains how to use Workbench to quickly build and test a fully working conversational application without writing code or collecting training data.
+The :ref:`blueprints` section explains how to use MindMeld to quickly build and test a fully working conversational application without writing code or collecting training data.
 You can bootstrap a Blueprint app into a more specialized and powerful conversational application, or just use the Blueprint app as a demo or research tool.

-The :ref:`userguide` covers each component of the MindMeld platform in depth and explains how to use Workbench to build and configure each component for optimal performance.
+The :ref:`userguide` covers each component of the MindMeld platform in depth and explains how to use MindMeld to build and configure each component for optimal performance.
 It functions as a technical supplement that details how to improve an application built following either the :ref:`quickstart` or the :ref:`blueprints`.
 The :ref:`userguide` highlights many common techniques and best practices that contribute to successful conversational experiences today.

-The :ref:`versions` section contains a Recent Changes section which you should always consult before installing or upgrading Workbench.
+The :ref:`versions` section contains a Recent Changes section which you should always consult before installing or upgrading MindMeld.

 Readers should be familiar with `Machine Learning <https://www.coursera.org/learn/machine-learning>`_ and the `Python <https://www.python.org/>`_ programming language, including functional knowledge of the `scikit-learn <http://scikit-learn.org/>`_ python package.

-For those who wish to use the deep learning models included in Workbench, familiarity with the `TensorFlow <https://www.tensorflow.org/>`_ library is recommended.
+For those who wish to use the deep learning models included in MindMeld, familiarity with the `TensorFlow <https://www.tensorflow.org/>`_ library is recommended.

 How to Use these Docs
 ---------------------